openebs/openebs/k8s/demo/mongodb/README.md

 Use OpenEBS as persistent storage for the mongodb statefulset by selecting an OpenEBS storage class in the persistent volume claim.
 A sample mongodb statefulset yaml (with container attributes and pvc details) is available in the openebs git repository.

 The number of replicas in the statefulset can be modified as required.
-This example makes use of 2 replicas.
+This example makes use of 1 replica.
 The replica count can be edited in the statefulset specification :

 ```